 1. Define Your Goals

-Take enough time to evaluate which goals do you want to achieve with your TV advert.
+Take enough time to evaluate which goals you want to achieve with your TV advert.
 TV advertisement production can be expensive, so it is important to have a goal in mind to avoid wasting your money.
 Some common objectives are to increase brand awareness, build brand trust or raise sales.

 After defining your goals, come up with ideas that will help you achieve those goals and choose one of them.